-Students in Years 4-6 completed the TTFM Survey.
+While the Tell Them From Me Survey wasn't conducted in 2023, students in Years 4-6 completed the 2022 Survey.
 The information here summarises student responses.

-Students indicated a substantial increase in feeling safe at school and positive teacher-student relationships.
-Data highlighted the opportunities and value of extracurricular programs offered by the school.
+Students indicated a substantial increase in feeling safe at school and positive teacherstudent relationships.
+Data highlighted the opportunities and value of extra-curricular programs offered by the school.

 Students reflected on the faith life of the school and recognised that the school helps to nurture their faith life and develop further understanding through the Religious Education curriculum.